rbranche/aws-dynamodb-js-examples/README.md

 # aws-dynamodb-js-examples
-Examples using DynamoDB AWS SDK
+Examples using DynamoDB AWS SDK using Node.js